Michael Jackson’s Mom Adamant Her Nephew Has Been Abusing Her

 — Breaking News (@AllRealNews) March 30, 2017

 The most recent hearing on Katherine Jackson’s abuse case was held last Thursday, but Michael Jackson’s mother was absent.
-Trent’s lawyers then won the continuance, saying Michael Jackson’s mom must appear in court in person.
+Trent’s lawyers then won the continuance saying Michael Jackson’s mom must appear in court in person.

-Speaking to reporters outside the courtroom last Thursday, TJ’s lawyer, Ron Rale, said the court needs to be sure that Michael Jackson’s mom wants a permanent restraining order barring his client from Katherine’s life, according to the New York Daily News.
+Speaking to reporters outside the courtroom last Thursday, TJ’s lawyer Ron Rale said the court needs to be sure that Michael Jackson’s mom wants a permanent restraining order barring his client from Katherine’s life, according to the New York Daily News.

 “She needs to be here.
 If she’s here and she says Trent abused her, so be it.”

-But Rale was quick to add that Trent “loves” his aunt and wants only “the best” for Michael Jackson’s mother.
+But Rale was quick to add that Trent “loves” his aunt and he wants only “the best” for Michael Jackson’s mother.

 #hollywood Katherine Jackson’s Relatives Keeping Her ‘Secluded’ In London? — Shocking New Court Docs https://t.co/lNkjBsWvIm pic.twitter.com/sFuZr4age9